Website Tests & Tips

 The English technical term for this is Flat-File CMS.
 A technology that is still underestimated, but which is becoming increasingly known and popular.

-And all English-language pages will be redirected to tests‑and‑tips.info/en/.
+All English-language pages will be redirected to tests‑and‑tips.info/en/.

 This is my small case study of whether Google really treats this as double content or whether I can manage to split the content between the domains by language DE/EN.

-Smooth transition to the new Domain tests-und-tipps.info
+Smooth Transition to the new Domain tests-und-tipps.info

 Nevertheless I will try to redirect page views with the English domain tests‑and‑tips.info/en/ not necessarily to the German domain tests-und-tipps.info/en/.

 Advantage for visitors: if you call up English-language content with an English domain name, you will also see this more suitable domain in the address line of your browser.